Stix Baer & Fuller: Athletic sponsorship

 In the early 1930s, the company sponsored a local St. Louis Soccer League team, known as Stix, Baer and Fuller F.C.
 This team won the 1933 and 1934 National Challenge Cup national soccer titles.

 Radio station

 On April 3, 1922, the firm started a radio station with the call sign WCK.
 In June 1925 the call letters were changed to WSBF in accordance with the company's initials.
 The station was sold to the Mississippi Valley Broadcasting Co. in 1927.

 Television station

 In 1955 Arthur Baer donated funds toward the construction of the first building that housed Channel 9, the first television studio in the nation built expressly for educational television.
-The Julius and Freda Baer Building was named in memory of his parents and was located on the edge of Washington University in St. Louis campus at 6996 Millbrook BL, (now renamed Forest Park PKWY) the southeast corner of Millbrook and Big Bend.
-A beautiful new Washington University Dormitory now takes up the entire block.
-The station building was just to the right of main entrance to Dormitory.
+The Julius and Freda Baer Building was named in memory of his parents and was located on the edge of Washington University in St. Louis campus at 6996 Millbrook Boulevard (now renamed Forest Park Parkway), at the southeast corner of Millbrook and Big Bend boulevards.
+A Washington University dormitory now takes up the entire block.
+The station building was just to the right of the main entrance to the dormitory.